 I’ve been fortunate in my career to support many different job requirements, as well as the personalities responsible for making selection decisions.
 It’s made me develop an appreciation for the philosophy, “Your people are your most valuable asset.”
-Regardless if “your people” is defined as your employees, suppliers, prospects, or clients; they require you to develop programs for each of the “R’s” to effectively fuel your business.
+Regardless if “your people” is defined by your employees, suppliers, prospects, or clients; they require you to develop programs for each “R” to effectively fuel your business.

 Recruiting is mandatory for both internal and external business management.
-Creating and mastering effective recruiting programs will have immediate and long-lasting impacts on your business.
+Creating and mastering an effective recruiting program will have immediate and long-lasting impacts on your business.
 People today have instant access to more information than any other time before.
 As a result, it’s your responsibility as a business manager to make sure your recruiting message is clear, concise, and accessible.

 When you’re seeking new employees, first identify the audience you’re trying to attract.
 Then, craft a personal and relatable message your candidates can find and engage with.
 The same strategy applies when attempting to recruit new clients or customers.
 Remember to use the same channels and media, and make sure your messaging remains consistent.

 Your employees should be the biggest fans and most active advocates.
 In the same breath, your clients (and their networks) can be the number one source of new talent.

 You may be conditioned to ask clients for business referrals, and rightfully so.
 But, how often do you ask the same group for names for who might fit well within our organization?
 As a business manager, you should always be recruiting.
 Each person or contact is a lead in one fashion or another.